neofinancial/databricks-repo-sync-action/README.md

 # databricks-repo-sync-action
-Repo created to store the action in charge to sync Github Repos with Databricks
+Repo created to store the action in charge of syncing Github Repos with Databricks